 The International Trade Center offers internship opportunities to graduate and undergraduate students enrolled at the University of Missouri.
 Interns work with Missouri businesses to complete customized market research projects that provide participating businesses with actionable information that can be used to aid international market entry or expansion decisions.
 Students working with the International Trade Center actively enhance their project management, research and analytical skills.
 Students have the opportunity to interact with company management and present an oral and written summary of their findings.

 Internship positions are open during the spring, summer and fall semesters.
 Internships qualify to meet BA4500 class requirements.
-Internships may also be combined with Study Abroad activities.
 Students can also participate in the internship program on a volunteer basis.

 The primary responsibilities of the position include, but are not limited to: